p30arena/epub_quote_extractor/memory-bank/activeContext.md

 ## Next Steps

 1.  **Environment Setup:** Set up the Python virtual environment and install all necessary dependencies as specified in `requirements.txt`.
-2.  **Database Migration Setup:** Initialize Alembic for database migrations, ensuring it integrates with the existing SQLAlchemy models (`QuoteDB` and `ProgressDB`).
-This is crucial for applying the new unique constraint and the `progress` table to the database.
+2.  **Database Migration Setup:** Initialize Alembic for database migrations to apply the new schema changes (`QuoteApproval`, `QuoteGroup`, `QuoteToGroup` tables) to the database.
+3.  **LLM Prompt Optimization:** Further fine-tune the LLM prompts in both `prompts.py` and `approval_prompts.py` to improve extraction, approval, and grouping accuracy.
-3.  **EPUB Page Number Refinement (Phase 2 & 3):** Continue to investigate and implement more precise page number extraction from EPUBs, or enhance `epub_source_identifier` if possible, beyond just section IDs and current heuristic.
+4.  **EPUB Page Number Refinement (Phase 2 & 3):** Continue to investigate and implement more precise page number extraction from EPUBs, or enhance `epub_source_identifier` if possible, beyond just section IDs and current heuristic.
 This includes exploring structural metadata and LLM-assisted extraction if needed.
 4.  **LLM Prompt Optimization:** Further fine-tune the LLM prompts to improve extraction accuracy, especially for diverse EPUB content and complex quote structures.
 5.  **Comprehensive Error Handling:** Enhance error handling across all modules, particularly for edge cases in EPUB parsing (e.g., malformed EPUBs), LLM response failures, and database integrity issues.
 6.  **Testing:** Develop a comprehensive suite of unit, integration, and end-to-end tests to ensure reliability and correctness of the entire pipeline.